In Squarespace 5, you can give people editorial privileges on your site.

 - Use the Website Management bar to access Member Permissions in the Members & Access section.

 - If you only have The Public audience or don't want to change any of your existing audiences, add a new one by clicking Add New Audience.
 For help, visit Adding and editing audiences.

 - Set the permissions for the audience by choosing Editor or Limited Editor for each page you want that audience to be able to adjust.
-See below for information about editors and limited editors.

 - Click Update Permissions.